Health Website Resources

 Ontario Early Years Centre Haldimand-Norfolk is a place where parents and caregivers can get answers to questions, and have an opportunity to talk to professionals, as well as other parents and caregivers.

-Canadian Cystic Fibrosis Foundation funds research towards the goal of a cure or control for cystic fibrosis (CF).
+Canadian Cystic Fibrosis Foundation research towards the goal of a cure or control for cystic fibrosis (CF).
 They promote public awareness, support high quality CF care, and allocate raised funds for these purposes.

 Canadian Diabetes Association provides people with diabetes, and healthcare professionals with education and services.
 They advocate on behalf of people with diabetes, supporting research, and translating research into practical applications.